Also known as: Mongolian spots, Congenital dermal melanocytosis or Dermal melanocytosis

 No tests are needed.
 The health care provider can diagnose this condition by looking at the skin.

-The spots often fade in a few years and are almost always gone by adolescence.
+Spots that are normal birthmarks often fade in a few years, and are almost always gone by the teen years.

 When to Contact a Medical Professional

-All birthmarks should be examined by a health care provider during the routine newborn examination.
+All birthmarks should be examined by a provider during the routine newborn examination.

 - Review date: